gharango/TydingDataProject/CodeBook.md

 fBodyBodyAccJerkMag-mean(); fBodyBodyAccJerkMag-std();  fBodyBodyGyroMag-mean();
 fBodyBodyGyroMag-std();     fBodyBodyGyroJerkMag-mean();fBodyBodyGyroJerkMag-std()

-subject data set is added as the feature "subject" to the data set extraction the activity values (range 1:6) on the y data set are replaced by their corresponding labels and added as the activity feature to the extracted data set
+The subject data set is added as the feature "subject" to the data set extraction.

+The activity values (range 1:6) on the y data set are replaced by their corresponding labels and added as the activity feature to the extracted data set.

-To have names with only alphanumeric characters, symbols '-','(',and ')' are deleted:
+To have names with only alphanumeric characters, symbols '-','(',and ')' are deleted.

-The data set resulting names for the 68 features are: tBodyAccmeanX,           tBodyAccmeanY,           tBodyAccmeanZ,
+The data set resulting names for the 68 features are:

+tBodyAccmeanX,           tBodyAccmeanY,           tBodyAccmeanZ,
 tBodyAccstdX,            tBodyAccstdY,            tBodyAccstdZ,
 tGravityAccmeanX,        tGravityAccmeanY,        tGravityAccmeanZ,